kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Nodes

-The JobSet controller uses this taint to support its node labeling exclusive placement strategy.
+The [JobSet](https://jobset.sigs.k8s.io) controller uses this taint to support its node labeling exclusive placement strategy.
-JobSet is an extension API that you can deploy into your Kubernetes cluster.

 ### jobset.sigs.k8s.io/coordinator

 Type: Annotation, Label

-Example: `jobset.sigs.k8s.io/coordinator: "coordinator-endpoint"`
+Example: `jobset.sigs.k8s.io/coordinator: "myjobset-workers-0-0.headless-svc"`

 Used on: Jobs, Pods

-This annotation/label is used on Jobs and Pods to store a stable network endpoint where the coordinator pod can be reached if the JobSet spec defines the `.spec.coordinator` field.
+This annotation/label is used on Jobs and Pods to store a stable network endpoint where the coordinator pod can be reached if the [JobSet](https://jobset.sigs.k8s.io) spec defines the `.spec.coordinator` field.
-JobSet is an extension API that you can deploy into your Kubernetes cluster.

 ## Annotations used for audit